-1) Cardiac enhancer function in heart development and disease.
+1) Gene regulatory dynamics driving mammalian heart development and disease.

-We are using CRISPR/Cas9 genome editing, transgenic fluorescent reporter tagging and single-cell profiling in mouse embryos to functionally dissect the cardiac enhancer landscapes of transcription factor (TF) genes that are essential for heart formation.
-Identification of cardiac enhancers and understanding of their cellular specificities and regulatory relationships will be important to establish accurate mechanistic links between gene networks, cardiac development and disease-associated non-coding genomic mutations.
+We are using CRISPR/Cas9 genome editing, transgenic fluorescent reporter tagging and single-cell profiling in mouse embryos to elucidate the cardiac enhancer landscapes of developmental genes essential for heart formation and function.
+Identification of cardiac enhancers and understanding of their cellular specificities and regulatory relationships in an in vivo model of four-chambered heart formation is important for the establishment of accurate mechanistic links between gene networks, development of cardiac structures and heart disease-associated mutations.

-We are planning to implement a CRISPR-based approach for concerted activation of developmental TFs to enable cardiac trans-differentiation in target cell types.
+Using CRISPR genome editing-based strategies for concerted programming of developmental TF activities we aim to enable cardiac trans-differentiation in target cell types.
 It is our goal to use this system to uncover genomic cis-regulatory modules in control of the cardiac reprogramming process which holds therapeutic potential for regeneration of infarcted cardiac tissue and heart muscle repair.